Never in my wildest dreams did I envisage doing both at the same time!

 The Machame route, or the “Whiskey Route” as it is sometimes referred to, is one of the most popular routes when it comes to climbing Kilimanjaro.
 The Machame route begins from Machame Gate, on the southwest side of the mountain.

-It’s far steeper than the others and takes a person with a good level of fitness to make the accent comfortably.
+It’s far steeper than the others and takes a person with a good level of fitness to make the accent comfortable.
 The advantage of this is that the trek is “only” 38 miles this way, making it one of the shortest of seven routes.

 Because of its steep gradient, the Machame route tends to attract fitter and generally more experienced climbers.
 The route is also seen as one of the most scenic, and with strictly camping-only, you are among the stars and the awesome views that surround your Kilimanjaro climb.